IN THIS GUIDE

 - Young People of Color: An online support community for young people of color that includes daily check-ins, celebrations, icebreakers, and Q&As.

-- Latino Equality Alliance (LEA): A nonprofit that advocates for equity, safety, and wellness for the Latinx Lesbian, Gay, Bisexual, Transgender, Queer + community.
+- Latino Equality Alliance (LEA): A nonprofit that advocates for equality and justice for the Latinx community.

 - The Trevor Project: National organization that provides crisis intervention and suicide prevention services to all LGBTQ+ youth, with an emphasis on protecting POC.

-- allgo: An organization based in Austin TX that offers a variety of programs and online content to support QPOC– focusing on topics such as cultural arts, wellness, and social justice.
+- allgo: An organization based in Austin, Texas that offers a variety of programs and online content to support QPOC– focusing on topics such as cultural arts, wellness, and social justice.

-- Coming Out – Living Authentically as LGBTQ Latinx Americans: A resource from HRC Foundation that is designed to aid LGBTQ Latinx Americans in navigating the intersectional challenges when coming out.
+- Coming Out – Living Authentically as LGBTQ Latinx Americans: A resource from HRC Foundation that provides information and shares the experiences of coming out as an LGBTQ Latinx in America today.

-- The GLAAD Organization: This organization shares LGBT stories that impact Spanish-speaking communities, and analysis of the media that serves those communities
+- The GLAAD Organization: This organization shares LGBT stories that impact Spanish-speaking communities and provides an analysis of the media that serves those communities

 - The Gay-Straight Alliance Network has a number of resources for the Latinx community: